lyft/cartography/docs/writing-intel-modules.md

 #### Create an index for new nodes

 Be sure to [update the indexes.cypher file](https://github.com/lyft/cartography/blob/8d60311a10156cd8aa16de7e1fe3e109cc3eca0f/cartography/data/indexes.cypher) with your new node type.
+Indexing on ID is required, and indexing on anything else that will be frequently queried is encouraged.

 #### lastupdated and firstseen